pomerium/pomerium/docs/docs/identity-providers/azure.md

 ::: tip

-By default, this information will be inferred from your provider URL.
+By default, this information will be inferred from your provider URL, and you should not need to set this key.
 If you are using a different [OAuth2] credential set, you may need to set these values separately.
 :::

 To use `allowed_groups` in a policy an `idp_service_account` needs to be set in the Pomerium configuration.
 The service account for Azure AD uses the same [client ID] and client secret configured above, as well as the directory (tenant) ID: